tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

  FILETYPES = log, db, txt, doc, pdf, jpg, jpeg, png, wdoc, xdoc, cer, key, xls, xlsx, cfg, conf, docx, rft

-`Message`           : Send a message to connected computer
+`Message`           : Send a message in a pop-up window to connected computer

 **ADMIN ONLY FUNCTIONS**

-`Disable-AV`        : Attempt to exclude C:/ from Defender
+`Disable-AV`        : Attempt to exclude C:/ from Defender Scanning (Crude disable method)

-`Disable-HID`       : Disable Mice and Keyboards
+`Disable-HID`       : Disable Mice and Keyboards on the target system

-`Enable-HID`        : Enable Mice and Keyboards
+`Enable-HID`        : Enable Mice and Keyboards on the target system

 *(Commands are not case sensitive)*